rstudio/team-admin.rstudio.com/docs/using_rstudio_connect/deploy_shiny.md

 Support article: [Scaling and Performance Tuning in RStudio Connect](https://support.rstudio.com/hc/en-us/articles/231874748-Scaling-and-Performance-Tuning-in-RStudio-Connect)

-???
+The design of the shiny makes it possible for multiple R users to connect to 1 underlying R process.
+There are some important side effects to this models though.
+For instance, if one of the actions the shiny app performs takes a long time to execute, this can temporarily block other users.

-Briefly discuss how multiple R users can even connect to 1 R process.
-How are things shared?
-When can there be contention?
-Shiny is stateful via the server's R session and the client (websocket communication) … different from other R code and other web frameworks BUT extremely powerful.
+Shiny is stateful via the server's R session and the client (websocket communication), which is different from other R code and other web frameworks BUT extremely powerful.

-Tie in to databases: Mention the `pool` package and that the https://db.rstudio.com site has more info
+One area in particular where there can be challenges are shiny apps that use connections to databases.
+Care must be taken to open and close connections to the database in the appropriate manner.
+Remember that the `server` function of a shiny app is run **every time** the client sends new input, so careful consideration must be given to unnecessarily opening and closing connections.
+In cases where this is not properly thought through, it's possible to end up with a great many stale database connections over time.
+It's worth reviewing the information at [db.rstudio.com](https://db.rstudio.com) and the "[pool](https://db.rstudio.com/pool/)" package in particular.